adellabr/SmartCalc_C/src/documentation.md

 ## Development Details
 The calculator has been developed using the C/C++ programming language and the QT Creator version 6.2.

-This project is implemented using Dijkstra's algorithm..
-Edsger Dijkstra invented an algorithm for converting expressions (including functions) from infix to Reverse Polish notation.
-The algorithm was named the "shunting-yard algorithm".

-The Shunting-yard algorithm is stack-based.
-There are two text variables involved in the conversion: the input and the output string.
-The conversion process uses the stack to store operations not yet added to the output string.
-The conversion program sequentially reads each token from the input string and on each step does some actions based on which tokens have been read.

 ## Installation Command
 To install the calculator, please run the following command: